Skip to main content

 Jude Mikal, Senior Research Fellow, University of Minnesota College of Pharmacy

 Specific purpose of code: The below code resources offer a comprehensive outline for downloading, processing, aggregating, and integrating global vegetation coverage data for use in demographic and health research.
-Vegetation data come from the Normalized Difference Vegetation Index (NVDI), the Visible Infrared Imaging Radiometer Suite (VIIRS), and Moderate Resolution Imaging Spectroradiometer (MODUS)
+Vegetation data come from the Normalized Difference Vegetation Index (NDVI), the Visible Infrared Imaging Radiometer Suite (VIIRS), and Moderate Resolution Imaging Spectroradiometer (MODUS)

 Ultimately, these resources allow users to aggregate environmental data into spatially relevant scales and integrate it into a variety of social and health data sources to better measure environmental context or exposure.